We're sharing why salt systems work well for swimming pools but not hot tubs.

 What is a Hot Tub Salt Water System?

-Saltwater systems were initially developed for swimming pools in New Zealand during the late 1900s.
+Saltwater systems were initially developed for swimming pools in Australia during the 1960s and 1970s.
 Contrary to popular belief, salt systems do in fact also use chlorine.
 Through the process of electrolysis, electricity converts dissolved salt into chlorine or sodium bromide (which then converts to bromine).
 Thus, this chemical reaction produces the same sanitizing and oxidizing agents used in swimming pools; chlorine.
 The salt system is not chlorine-free, but utilizes a salt cell or generator instead to create chlorine.

 Why Do Hot Tub Salt Water Systems Work for Pools?